rs3319/EE2-Mars-Rover-Project-2021/webpagesServer/ReadME.md

         PHP Script called by the front end when visualizing the battery life chart.
 Queries the 50 latest energy readings.

 5. esp32-get-ping-pong.php:
         PHP Script called by the front end when rendering the terrain map of obstacles.
-Queries the latest 5 readings of each obstacle. color and
+Queries the latest 5 readings of each obstacle and
         returns the average x,y coordinates of each obstacle grouped by color.

 6. esp32-get-position-array.php: